Joel Mumbongo: Burnley

 In the summer of 2019 he was spotted on LinkedIn by Jon Pepper, head of the academy at Premier League side Burnley.
 Pepper contacted Mumbongo's agent asking for his CV and clips of him in action.
 Pepper liaised with the under-23 manager Steve Stone, and they both agreed to invite him for a trial.
 He joined the under-23 side for their pre-season trip to Poland and played in a number of games.
 Burnley were reluctant to sign him immediately as he had not fully recovered from his injury sustained at Verona.
 Three months after he had finished his rehabilitation back to full fitness, he was rewarded with a contract until the end of the season in October 2019.
 After getting more consistent regular minutes at under-23 level he was offered a new 18-month contract in January 2020.
 In December 2020 he was nominated for the Premier League 2 player of the month award for November after scoring 4 goals in 5 games.
 Around a month later, on 9 January 2021, he made his first team debut in a third-round FA Cup tie against Milton Keynes Dons at Turf Moor.
 He came on as a late substitute with the side 1–0 down, eventually providing the assist for Matěj Vydra in stoppage time to level the tie.
 Burnley went on to win the tie on penalties after extra time.
 On 31 January 2021, he made his Premier League debut as a substitute for Robbie Brady in a 2–0 away defeat by Chelsea.

-Loan to Accrington Stanley
+Accrington Stanley (loan)

 On 1 July 2021, Mumbongo joined League One side Accrington Stanley on a season-long loan deal.
 He scored his first goal for the club in their 1-0 win over Shrewsbury Town.
 On June 10 Burnley announced that Mumbongo would leave the club at the end of June when his contract expired.

 Tranmere Rovers

-On 28 July 2022, Mumbongo joined League Two club Tranmere Rovers on a one-year contract.
+On 28 July 2022, Mumbongo joined League Two club Tranmere Rovers on a one-year contract. on 9 May 2023, the club announced he would be released.

+Hamilton Academical

+On 23 September 2023, Mumbongo was announced to have joined Scottish League One club Hamilton Academical.

+Queen of the South (loan)

+On 1 February 2024, Mumbongo joined Queen of the South on loan until 31 May 2024.
+He went on to score five times in five starts and seven substitute appearances for the club.

+Dumbarton

+Mumbongo joined newly promoted Dumbarton in July 2024 on a season long deal.
+He scored twice in 36 games for the club as they were relegated to Scottish League Two before being released in May 2025.